xenon-middleware/xenon/doc/userguide_src.md

 Copyrights & Disclaimers
 ------------------------

-Octopus is copyrighted by the Netherlands eScience Center and releases under the Apache License, Version 2.0.
+Cobalt is copyrighted by the Netherlands eScience Center and releases under the Apache License, Version 2.0.

 See the "LICENSE" and "NOTICE" files in the octopus distribution for